|Chip Polston||Kimberly Brennen|

 Robert Rich is a partner in Taft’s Private Client practice group.
 Robert is a graduate of the University of Kentucky and the Harvard Law School.
 He is admitted to practice law in Ohio, Kentucky and Michigan.
 He served as a law clerk with Judge Bert T. Combs of the United States Court of Appeals for the Sixth Circuit in 1969 and 1970.
 Robert practices in the health care and manage care medical field, as well as in general tax planning and the defense of tax issues, exempt organization and private foundation matters, probate administration, estate tax planning and personal service contracting, and in the formation and operation of partnerships and limited liability companies of all kinds.
 Robert is a past president of the Cincinnati Bar Foundation, Lighthouse Youth Services Inc., the Kentucky Historical Society and the Kentucky YMCA Youth Association.
 Robert is listed in The Best Lawyers in America and named an Ohio Super Lawyer by Cincinnati Magazine.

-Amy Simpson is a Human Resource professional with fourteen years of HR experience for various private and public organizations.
-She is currently the HR Business Partner with Discover Financial Services in their Louisville, KY office.
+Amy Simpson is a Human Resource professional with fifteen years of HR experience for various private and public organizations.
 Her areas of expertise include employee relations, lean organizations, domestic and international recruiting, executive and mid-manager coaching, employee engagement and project management.

 Amy hails from Union County (Morganfield) in the western region of the Commonwealth.
 She earned her Masters of Organizational Communications and Bachelors of Science from Murray State University.
 Her first professional opportunity was with the Kentucky YMCA Youth Association as the West Regional Director.
 Those two years of travel through the Commonwealth, interacting with the most awesome kids in the nation and organizing multiple conferences in short time spans provided an invaluable skill set for her future career opportunities.